Hurence/logisland/logisland-documentation/components.rst

    :header: "Name","Description","Allowable Values","Default Value","Sensitive","EL"
    :widths: 20,60,30,20,10,10

-   "**conflict.resolution.policy**", "waht to do when a field with the same name already exists ?", "nothing to do (leave record as it was), overwrite existing field (if field already exist), keep only old field and delete the other (keep only old field and delete the other), keep old field and new one (creates an alias for the new field)", "do_nothing", "", ""
+   "**conflict.resolution.policy**", "what to do when a field with the same name already exists ?", "nothing to do (leave record as it was), overwrite existing field (if field already exist), keep only old field and delete the other (keep only old field and delete the other), keep old field and new one (creates an alias for the new field)", "do_nothing", "", ""

 Dynamic Properties
 __________________